syncfusion-content/javascript-docs/js/Diagram/Getting-Started.md

 </body>
 {% endhighlight %}

 3\.
 This creates an empty diagram.
-In the following section, you can learn how to add “Employee Details” in the Diagram.

 {% include image.html url="/js/Diagram/Getting-Started_images/Getting-Started_img2.png" %}

 ## Define Employee Information

-Define “Employee Information” as JSON data.
+Define Employee Information as JSON data.
 The following code example shows a list of employees whose `Name` value is used as a unique identifier and the `ReportingPerson` value is used to identify the person to whom they report to in the organization.

 {% highlight js %}
 //Include the script in the <Script> </Script> tag.